r9feng/Spotify/README.md

 As expected, the probabilistic classification variables like instrumentalness, liviness, acousticness were least important.
 The top eight features were kept while rest were removed to reduce complexity of our clusters.

 Aside: I attempted to predict the binary classifiction with 5 fold cross validation using the logistic regression.
-This yielded very poor predictions with an AUC of 0.32 (fpr, tpr better?) which further reinforces the lack of difference between the two sets as a whole.
+This yielded very poor predictions with an AUC of 0.58  which reinforces the lack of difference between the two sets in terms of prediction, however this is by no means conclusive as a full predictive model exploration was not in the scope of this project.

 ## K-Means Clustering